3 Ways to Study with Curt

 Both the in-person and skype, and email correspondence lessons are custom lessons based on your goals as well as what every player should know.

 Typical lessons contains the following topic areas: Chords and Chord Progression, Single Notes, Rhythm and Strums, The Principles of Music, Learning the `Ukulele Fingerboard, and Developing a Repertoire.
+The focus of lessons are to build a solid foundation in each are of study.

 Here is what Glen H. has to say about my teaching: